 "My adopted sister.
-She was eight when she joined the family.
+She was young when she joined the family.
 Aside from the heaps of corpses, The Falling left cities with orphans to spare.
 My father took her in; she was in pretty bad shape.
-He ran a couple of safe houses around the town I grew up in for kids, but there was something about her that intrigued my father, so he brought her in as one of his own.
+He ran a couple of safe houses around the town I grew up in for kids, but there was something about her that intrigued my father, so he brought her in as his own.
 Hmph, he was always trying to look out for everyone.
 Especially the little ones…just didn't know when somethings weren't worth the risk…"

 He read his stirred tone, "Did something unfortunate transpire?"

 "So how about that token?!"
-Cabil bolted up his seat, fixing his attention to the rather baffled priest turned by Cabil's sudden chipper front.
+Cabil bolted off his seat, fixing his attention to the rather baffled priest turned by Cabil's sudden chipper front.
 "Dinner's waiting, and apparently I need that token to prove we had our little chat."

 There was a brief silence between them before he got up and reached into his robe's deep side pocket revealing a small quarter sized double sided sticker piece with an emblem on it.
 "This should suffice.
 No doubt your sister will motion you to visit me again.
 I too would like to speak to you further, when you have time to spare.
 I sense a lot of stoical repression in you, a lot of rage.
 Talking about your feelings doesn't make you weak, it awakens you to the real issues at hand.
 And I can help you with that."
-He enveloped his hands around Cabil's, looking to him potently, "So next time how about we break that tough exterior of yours and get cleansed?!"
+He enveloped his hands around Cabil's, looking to him potently, "So next time how about we break that tough exterior of yours and get cleansed!"

 "Pass."
 He replied, unfazed by the father's defeated expression.
 "You have a good night there, clergyman."
 He left with a salute goodbye, exiting the walls of the temple to note the darkness that quickly encompassed the city.